 Next the “baby” is taken for an immunization process in an ENORMOUS incubation chamber containing thousands of similar alien babies undergoing the treatment which will give them limited immunity to Earth germs until the day when replacement bodies are available for all of their kind.

 Cut back to Killraven and the Freemen, all of them seated on chimeric horse-hybrids.
 (KR’s is his usual reddish-pink scaled stallion) They are observing the alien fortress/ hospital center from a distance.
-Killraven stirs in his saddle, and, to let us readers know that Dusty was the alien whose mind he’s been invading, says “A pear plucked from a tree.”
+Killraven stirs in his saddle, and, to let us readers know that the Prodigy was the alien whose mind he’s been invading, says “A pear plucked from a tree.”

 I would have had M’Shulla say “Nice punchline, K.R. but what’s the setup?”